-This military science fiction is a hardcover edition was published by Baen Books on October 7, 2014 and has 384 pages.
+military science fiction that was published by Baen Books on October 7, 2014 and has 384 pages.

 Explore it on Goodreads or Amazon.